maxlevesque/list_all_valid_3j_symbols/README.md

-This program lists all physically realizable (valid) [Wigner's 3-j symbols](http://en.wikipedia.org/wiki/Wigner_3-j_symbols) up to a maximum order given by the user.
+This program lists all physically realizable (valid) [Wigner's 3-j symbols](http://en.wikipedia.org/wiki/Wigner_3-j_symbols) with integer arguments up to a maximum order given by the user.

 3-j symbols are traditionnaly noted
 ```
 (j1 j2 j3)
 (m1 m2 m3)
 ```
+with ji and mi integer arguments.
+In quantum mechanics, half-integers values exist.
+They are not considered here.

 Rules for 3j symbols to be valid:
     * j1, j2 and j3 are natural numbers,